-The monthly mean SCIAMACHY SSI values were compared with ISCCP-FD SRF for one year of global data in 2006, because ISCCP-FD was not available for 2008.
-The correlation for every month.
-The scatter density plots of SCIAMACHY SSI and ISCCP-20 FD SDF for January and July are illustrated in Fig. 9 as examples.
+The zonal means of the SCIAMACHY SSI and ISCCP-FD SDF are shown in Fig. 8 from January to December 2006.
+The clear-sky zonal mean global irradiances are also plotted for comparison.
+The SCIAMACHY SSI and ISCCP-FD SDF agree well with respect to large patterns although small differences appear at the tropical regions for both full-sky and clear-sky SSI.
+The SCIAMACHY SSI and ISCCP-FD SDF have good linear correlation for every month.
+The latitudinal variation of the solar zenith angle also contributes to the good linear correlation.
+The scatter density plots of SCIA-MACHY SSI and ISCCP-FD SDF for January and July are illustrated in Fig. 9 as examples.
 Most of the points are close to the one-to-one line and the correlation coefficients are 0.97 and 0.98 for January and July, respectively.
-In July there are lots of low irradiance values at the Antarctic, therefore in Fig. 9b the largest number density of the SSI values occurs close to 0 as one point.
-In July a large number of values are still along the one-to-one 25 line.
-The RMSD values are 10.4% and 9.6% for January and July, respectively.
+In July there are lots of low irradiance values at high latitude in the Southern Hemisphere, therefore in Fig. 9b the largest number density of the SSI values occurs close to 0 as one point.
+In July a large number of values are still along the one-to-one line.
+The RMSD values are 10.4 % and 9.6 % for January and July, respectively.